To be a leader in the provision of compassionate and effective psychological and wellness services.

 Respecting: We strive to show respect and compassion to all individuals interacting with EBH building strength in rapport and relationships.
 With aim to serve our clientele with excellence in customer service, warm, friendly, and inviting interactions, with clear expectations and boundaries.

-Directors at Evergreen Behavioral Health
+Director at Evergreen Behavioral Health

 Jill Fancher, PhD

 Clinic Director and Pain Psychologist - Licensed Psychologist

 Pain Geek: I love everything to do with the science and the understanding of pain, pain processes, chronic pain, and pain relief.
 For me it starts with a passion for sifting through, sorting, and translating scientific articles.
 I am motivated by working with fellow individuals with pain, helping to decipher the complexities of what's working and what is not.
 Combine this with a skepticism of quick-fixes and cure-promises, my personal goal is help foster an environment of compassionate communication and systematic learning about pain.

 Pain Advocate: Pain stigma, bias, and discrimination are pervasive in our society.
 From overt messages of disbelief and invalidation of the person with pain to more subtle messages of exaggeration, it is time to change the conversation about chronic pain!
 Those of us with pain often feel isolated, but we are not alone.
 With over 1/3 of the adults in America with chronic pain it is time we come together and change how pain is treated.
 I am working with other organizations and groups of people with pain to fight the stigma and engender empowerment for people with pain.